oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 Confirm by typing `yes` when prompted.
 This will take a while (15-20 minutes), so sit back and have a coffee or contemplate what led you to this point in life 😉.

-Once the EKS cluster is ready, you will see the output variables printed on the console.
+Once the EKS cluster is ready, you will see the output variables printed to the console.

 ```
 configure_kubectl = "aws eks --region eu-west-1 update-kubeconfig --name okta-tf-demo"